GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Modelling GRB 250704B/EP250704a: Continuous energy injection into the afterglow from a millisecond magnetar

-Based on the temporal and spectral analyses, we briefly discuss other possible scenarios that could partially describe the multi-wavelength observations.
-We briefly discuss: i) Synchrotron scenario during the thick-shell regime, ii) Synchrotron scenario with early evolution of microphysical parameters, and iii) Synchrotron scenario with stratified ejecta.
+Based on the temporal and spectral analyses, we briefly examine alternative scenarios that may account for some features of the observed multi-wavelength evolution.
+In particular, we explore: (i) a synchrotron scenario in the thick-shell regime, (ii) synchrotron evolution with early-time variation of the microphysical parameters, and (iii) a synchrotron scenario involving stratified ejecta.